Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * Theatrics

   * Attracting attention, impressing people, also scaring or provoking people, or resisting Empathy.
+May be used for disguises.

 * Tinkering